silentE3/groupCapstone/README.md

 Each of these functions are accessible from the CLI (Command Line Interface)

-Starting the program will display general help for using the applicatoins, including the three commands for the three functions this applcation can perform, along with a short description of what each command does.
+Starting the program will display general help for using the applications, including the three commands for the three functions this application can perform, along with a short description of what each command does.
-Additionally, using any of these commands followed by --help will provide usage infromation for that command.
+Additionally, using any of these commands followed by --help will provide usage information for that command.

 These are the commands and their usage: